vrann/m2graphql/README.md

 # Magento 2 GraphQL API [![Get on Slack](https://img.shields.io/badge/slack-join-orange.svg)](https://www.surveymonkey.com/r/27NGBTB)

-Magento 2 GraphQL APi is fully-featured GraphQL server on top of the Magento 2 Service Contracts.
+Magento 2 GraphQL API is a fully-featured GraphQL server on top of the Magento 2 Service Contracts.
 It allows to easily consume Magento APIs through the GraphQL clients, such as [Apollo](http://dev.apollodata.com/).
-Also, it allows to create GraphQL APIs in 3-d party Magento extensions, in order to expose custom extension data to the GraphQL clients.
+Also, it allows creating GraphQL APIs in 3-d party Magento extensions, in order to expose custom extension data to the GraphQL clients.
 The primary use-case for such APIs is javascript clients which implement re-usable UI building blocks (Web Components) and use Magento in a headless way.

 To get started with the go to Magento 2 Graph<i>i</i>QL demo page [**Magento 2 Graph<i>i</i>QL Playground**](http://m2graphql.com/graphiql/).